DITA

 Configuration of these tools streamlines the authoring process, reducing the learning curve for technical writers and maximizing productivity through content reuse and conditional processing.
 Additionally, customizing workflows for content approval and publishing is essential to maintain quality control and eliminate bottlenecks, preventing delays in documentation releases — especially for critical user guides and reference materials.

-3. Establish Content Governance and Automation for Scalability
+3. Set Up Content Governance and Automation

 To achieve scalable documentation and maintain consistent quality, clearly define roles and responsibilities for content management.
 This ensures accountability throughout the development process, preventing quality issues as your content library expands.
 Implementing automated workflows further streamlines technical manual creation, review, and publishing, significantly reducing manual effort while upholding rigorous quality standards for technical specifications and step-by-step instructions.